Image credit: Galup featuring Ian Wilkes. Photography by Daniel James Grant courtesy of Same Drum (commissioned by IAS)

 “I have lived my whole life dreaming that this story would be told.
 It was my greatest desire, right from when I was 10 years old.” – Doolann-Leisha Eatts

 Aboriginal and Torres Strait Islander audience members are advised that this production includes names, images and voices of people who have passed away.
-Names, images and voices of the deceased are used with permission.
+Names, images and voices are used with permission.

 Click the titles below to find out more: